How AWS Security Hub works with IAM

 "Resource": "*"

-To see a list of Security Hub resource types and their ARNs, see Resource types defined by AWS Security Hub in the Service Authorization Reference.
-To learn with which actions you can specify the ARN of each resource, see Actions defined by AWS Security Hub.
+For a list of Security Hub resource types and the ARN syntax for each one, see Resource types defined by AWS Security Hub in the Service Authorization Reference.
+To learn which actions you can specify for each type of resource, see Actions defined by AWS Security Hub in the Service Authorization Reference.
+For examples of policies that specify resources, see Identity-based policy examples for Security Hub.

 Administrators can use AWS JSON policies to specify who has access to what.
 That is, which principal can perform actions on what resources, and under what conditions.